Contact our hydration specialists in Newport Beach to learn more about IV therapy and boost shots

 Can Vitamin C IV therapy prevent cancer?

-While it cannot cure cancer directly, studies have shown that higher levels of Vitamin C in the bloodstream is associated with decreased risk of:
+While it cannot cure cancer directly, studies have shown that higher levels of Vitamin C in the bloodstream are associated with decreased risk of:

 - Breast Cancer